Recording seals - NMFS 19108

 This project was supported by the National Oceanic and Atmospheric Administration through the Alaska Pinnipeds Program.
 Research activities are conducted with the approval of NOAAs Office of Protected Resources and the Ice Seal Committee, which is the tribally authorized Alaska Native co-management organization responsible for co-managing ice seals in the United States.

 Synchronizing body movement to a steady beat is a behavioral ability once thought to be unique to humans.
 Recently, sensorimotor synchronization has been identified in a few other species, most notably parrots, who also exhibit vocal mimicry. lt has been suggested that the ability to entrain movement to rhythmic stimuli could be a byproduct of evolutionary adaptations supporting complex vocal learning.
 To test this hypothesis, we trained and tested sensorimotor synchronization in a mammal widely regarded as being vocally stereotypic: the California sea lion.
 Our sea lion subject, Ronan, has learned not only to reliably synchronize a continuous head bob to simple rhythmic sounds, but she has further demonstrated the ability to synchronize her movements with music at different tempos, respond to unexpected changes in tempo and dropped beats, and show a great deal of flexibility in her responses to patterned sounds including music.
 These results challenge the supposed primacy of vocal mimicry and suggest that components of ‘biomusicality’ might be more widespread in animals than previously thought.
+Currently, Ronan's rhythmic work includes direct human comparison using a matched behavioral paradigm, revealing her rhythmic performances to be as good – if not better – than humans at a comparable task.
+This is the first study of its kind, and allows for more accurate comparisons between the rhythmic aptitude in humans and other species.

 Communication is a critical component in the social lives of marine mammals, and serves to support important life-history functions such as breeding, foraging, and parental care.
 Our research evaluates different communication strategies exhibited by amphibious mammals, and how these are shaped by variation in breeding systems, phylogeny, and the environment.
 To explore these topics we combine careful observations of natural behavior with field experiments that test the functional significance of signals to listeners.
 Over the past several years, our research on social communication has covered a range of topics including acoustic signaling between sea otter mothers and their dependent pups, vocal individuality and vocal and olfactory recognition between female northern elephant seals and their offspring, and active communication space of harbor seal vocalizations.